amoakoh22/15M-EURUSD-PCP-Pattern-Recognition/README.md

-# XAUUSD Price Change Pattern (PCP) Prediction using Machine Learning
+# XAUUSD Pivot Candlestick Pattern (PCP) Prediction using Machine Learning

-## Project Overview
+## Project Overview (Technical Analysis Made Easy- Using Pivots)

-This project aims to predict the Price Change Pattern (PCP) of XAUUSD (Gold vs. US Dollar) using a machine learning model built with TensorFlow Keras.
+This project aims to predict the Pivot Candlestick Pattern (PCP) of XAUUSD (Gold vs. US Dollar) using a machine learning model built with TensorFlow Keras.
 The PCP is a deterministic pattern identified based on the relationship between the High and Low prices of three consecutive periods (in this case, 15-minute intervals).
-The model is trained to classify the PCP into two categories: Bullish (potential price increase) and Bearish (potential price decrease).
+The model is trained to classify the PCP (pivots) into two categories: Bullish (potential price increase) and Bearish (potential price decrease).
+NB: Pivots point are general reversal points in technical charting.

 ## Data Source